theQRL/hyperion/docs/natspec-format.rst

 consumed by the end user as a notice when a function is executed and the other to be used by the developer.

-If the above contract is saved as ``ex1.sol`` then you can generate the documentation using:
+If the above contract is saved as ``ex1.hyp`` then you can generate the documentation using:

 .. code-block:: shell

-   solc --userdoc --devdoc ex1.sol
+   hypc --userdoc --devdoc ex1.hyp

 And the output is below.

 .. note::
-    Starting Solidity version 0.6.11 the NatSpec output also contains a ``version`` and a ``kind`` field.
+    Starting Hyperion version 0.6.11 the NatSpec output also contains a ``version`` and a ``kind`` field.
     Currently the ``version`` is set to ``1`` and ``kind`` must be one of ``user`` or ``dev``.
     In the future it is possible that new versions will be introduced, deprecating older ones.